Dorian8013/algo/docs/faq.md

 Alpine Linux is not supported out-of-the-box by any major cloud provider.
 We are interested in supporting Free-, Open-, and HardenedBSD.
 Follow along or contribute to our BSD support in [this issue](https://github.com/trailofbits/algo/issues/35).

-## I deployed an Algo server.
+## I deployed an rAlgo server.
 Can you update it with new features?

-No. By design, the Algo development team has no access to any Algo server that our users have deployed.
-We cannot modify the configuration, update the software, or sniff the traffic that goes through your personal Algo VPN server.
+No. By design, the rAlgo development team has no access to any rAlgo server that our users have deployed.
+We cannot modify the configuration, update the software, or sniff the traffic that goes through your personal rAlgo VPN server.
 This prevents scenarios where we are legally compelled or hacked to push down backdoored updates that surveil our users.

-As a result, once your Algo server has been deployed, it is yours to maintain.
+As a result, once your rAlgo server has been deployed, it is yours to maintain.
 It will use unattended-upgrades by default to apply security and feature updates to Ubuntu, as well as to the core VPN software of strongSwan, dnscrypt-proxy and WireGuard.
-However, if you want to take advantage of new features available in the current release of Algo, then you have two options.
-You can use the [SSH administrative interface](/README.md#ssh-into-algo-server) to make the changes you want on your own or you can shut down the server and deploy a new one (recommended).
+However, if you want to take advantage of new features available in the current release of rAlgo, then you have two options.
+You can use the [SSH administrative interface](/README.md#ssh-into-ralgo-server) to make the changes you want on your own or you can shut down the server and deploy a new one (recommended).

 As an extension of this rationale, most configuration options (other than users) available in `config.cfg` can only be set at the time of initial deployment.

-## Where did the name "Algo" come from?
+## Where did the name "rAlgo" come from?

-Algo is short for "Al Gore", the **V**ice **P**resident of **N**etworks everywhere for [inventing the Internet](https://www.youtube.com/watch?v=BnFJ8cHAlco).
+rAlgo is short for "[roaming] Al Gore", the **V**ice **P**resident of **N**etworks everywhere for [inventing the Internet](https://www.youtube.com/watch?v=BnFJ8cHAlco).

 ## Can DNS filtering be disabled?

-You can temporarily disable DNS filtering for all IPsec clients at once with the following workaround: SSH to your Algo server (using the 'shell access' command printed upon a successful deployment), edit `/etc/ipsec.conf`, and change `rightdns=<random_ip>` to `rightdns=8.8.8.8`.
+You can temporarily disable DNS filtering for all IPsec clients at once with the following workaround: SSH to your rAlgo server (using the 'shell access' command printed upon a successful deployment), edit `/etc/ipsec.conf`, and change `rightdns=<random_ip>` to `rightdns=8.8.8.8`.
 Then run `sudo systemctl restart strongswan`.
 DNS filtering for WireGuard clients has to be disabled on each client device separately by modifying the settings in the app, or by directly modifying the `DNS` setting on the `clientname.conf` file.
-If all else fails, we recommend deploying a new Algo server without the adblocking feature enabled.
+If all else fails, we recommend deploying a new rAlgo server without the adblocking feature enabled.

 ## Wasn't IPSEC backdoored by the US government?